tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 #### Statistical Analysis

 - Mean
-  + Sum of all elements divided by number of elements
+  + It's the average.
+The sum of all elements divided by number of elements
 - Median
   + The value that is in the middle of the data set (after sorting)
 - Percentiles
   + The value below which a given percentage of elements in a group of elements fall.
-- Standard Deviation
+- (Sample) Standard Deviation
+  + The standard deviation of a data set is the square root of its variance
-  + Takes the average, the mean, and then applies it against each element in a vector, and then takes the mean of that.
-It's kind of the average of the delta of the elements in the vector
+  + Calculation: Take the mean of a vector with N elements, then take the sum of the squared differences of each element, divide it by N-1, and then take the root of it.
+It's kind of the average of the delta of the elements in the vector.
 - Median Absolute Deviation
   + Takes the median, then takes the delta of the median (the difference between the median and each element), and then takes the median of that list.
   + It's a better representation of the variation between the elements